OneHandedPirate/WebtronicsTask/README.md

 `/posts/{post_id}`, method=GET - get the specified post if it is `published`.<br>
 `/posts/{post_id}`, method=PUT - update the specified post.
 Only for its author.
 Since PUT is for updating all fields, all 3 values (`title`, `content` and `published`) should be provided.<br>
 `/posts/{post_id}`, method=DELETE - delete the specified post.
 Only for its author.<br>
 `/posts/vote`, method=POST - vote for the specified.
 Provided boolean value `is_like` defines whether it is a like (True) or dislike (False).
 Then there is some ugly redis magic to update the cashed value of result rating (likes - dislikes) and create or update Vote table entry, describing performed action.
+Authentication is required.

 ### Notes:
 * "Rating" field calculation in post response (whether it is an individual post or list of them) is rather tricky.
 First it looks up at redis for specific key (vote:{post_id}:result), if there is no such key then it looks up for all the entries in Vote table with the post_id.
 If there are no such entries - the redis value of vote:{post_id}:result is set to 0, otherwise it is calculated from those entries and all the Vote entries for the post is duplicated to redis (that is needed for like/dislike functionality to work correctly).